ValleyDragon888/ValleyDragon888/README.md

 - Gradle reallly sucks.

 At the moment, I'm:
-- Staying away from Kotlin/Gradle
+- Staying away from Kotlin/Gradle (Rant beginning...)
-- Wishing I was running Linux like I used to.
+- Wishing I was running Linux like I used to. ☹️
 - Making a crazy-golf inspired godot game with a friend.